Too good: Top spelling bee kids humble dictionary in finals

 Melodie Loya didn't take that advice.

-The 14-year-old from Baimbridge, New York, spelled her first word with such speed that when she returned to the microphone, pronouncer Jacques Bailly implored her to pace herself.
+The 14-year-old from Bainbridge, New York, spelled her first word with such speed that when she returned to the microphone, pronouncer Jacques Bailly implored her to pace herself.

 "I don't want to put you off your game," Bailly said, "but can you try and slow down maybe a little bit on your spelling?"